ShayHill/halfedge/README.md

 ## Particulars

-The idea (for 18 years and counting) has been to create an interface that is neither too complex, too verbose, nor too magical.
+The idea (for 19 years and counting) has been to create an interface that is neither too complex, too verbose, nor too magical.
 I've been all over the place as to where that line should be.
 This is my current thinking.

 ### Reflection

 If you set `edge_a.orig = vert_a`, then the `Edge.vert` setter will *automagically* set `vert_a.edge = edge_a`.
 This is true for any setter that might otherwise break the mesh.
 Sometimes, this reflection will happen when it isn't strictly necessary.
 Imagine you have `face_a` with three edges: `edge_a`, `edge_b` and `edge_c`. `face_a` has a pointer to `edge_a`, but it could point to any of the three edges and still be correct per the requirements of the halfedge data structure.
-If you directly set `edge_b.face = face_a`, everything would still be correct (`face_a.edge` would still be `edge_a` and that would still be correct), but the `Edge.edge` setter will nevertheless set `face_a.edge = edge_b`.
+If you directly set `edge_b.face = face_a`, everything would still be correct (`face_a.edge` would still be `edge_a` and that would still be correct), but the `Edge.edge` setter will nevertheless "reflectively" set `face_a.edge = edge_b`.

 ### id